24th Meeting on Signal Transduction

 The awardees will be announced at the Award ceremony.
 Awards can only be received personally and will be made payable by cheque and must be cashed latest by December 31st of the same year (expiration date of the cheque).

-The lecture hall in the Leonardo Hotel in Weimar is suitable for 250-300 participants.
-Registration will be handled as first come, first serve.
-Registration and abstract submission is possible online only.
+Registration and abstract submission awill be possible online only.
 We strongly encourage all STS members and potential participants to register early.

 With regard to lodging throughout the Meeting, we arranged for moderate accommodation rates at the Leonardo Hotel Weimar.